 It’s a computer-based clearing and settlement facility that exchanges funds between two depository institutions.
 ACH is most commonly used in recurring invoicing (monthly auto-drafts) and direct deposit programs.
 ACH is cheap to send money with and relatively easy to set up, making it an attractive option for businesses that conduct large, recurring bills (think B2B or consulting fees).

-There are a multitude of benefits from a customer and employee convenience perspective, but the most tangible reason for supporting ACH is the cost-saving potential.
+There is a multitude of benefits from a customer and employee convenience perspective, but the most tangible reason for supporting ACH is the cost-saving potential.
 Out of the types of EFTs, ACH is the cheapest.

 Let’s walk through an example to demonstrate: